Hereditarily indecomposable continua as generic mathematical structures: Continua and crookedness

 \section{Continua and crookedness}

-In this section we recall the key notion of a \emph{hereditarily indecomposable continuum}, which is the target for our applications, and revise the closely related notion of \emph{crookedness} at various levels of generality.
+In this self-contained section we recall the key notion of a \emph{hereditarily indecomposable continuum}, which is the target for our applications, and revise the closely related notion of \emph{crookedness} at various levels of generality.
 Crookedness can be made a quantitative notion that behaves nicely with respect to inverse limits, which is the core of standard constructions of hereditarily indecomposable continua.
+This is made precise in Theorem~\ref{thm:crooked_limit}.

-By a \emph{continuum} we mean a connected compact Hausdorff space, typically metrizable for our applications.
-Recall that a continuum (or more generally a compact Hausdorff space) $X$ is \emph{hereditarily indecomposable} if for every subcontinua $C, D ⊆ X$ we have $C ⊆ D$ or $D ⊆ C$ or $C ∩ D = ∅$.
+By a \emph{continuum} we mean a connected Hausdorff compactum, typically metrizable for our applications.
+Recall that a continuum is \emph{indecomposable} if it is not the union of two of its proper subcontinua, and that a continuum (or more generally a Hausdorff compactum) $X$ is \emph{hereditarily indecomposable} if each of its subcontinua is indecomposable, or in other words, for all subcontinua $C, D ⊆ X$ we have $C ⊆ D$ or $D ⊆ C$ or $C ∩ D = ∅$.
 By $\II$ we denote the unit interval $[0, 1]$, and by $\I$ we denote the category of all continuous surjections of $\II$.
 Recall that a (necessarily metrizable) continuum is called \emph{arc-like} if it is the limit of an inverse sequence of continuous surjections between copies of the unit interval, see e.g. \cite[II.5]{Nadler92}.
 Let $σ\I$ denote the category of all arc-like continua and all continuous surjections.
 By the classical theorem of Bing~\cite{Bing51} there exists a unique (up to homeomorphism) hereditarily indecomposable arc-like continuum, called the \emph{pseudo-arc}.
 We denote the pseudo-arc by $\PP$.
 It follows from Bing's theorem, that every non-degenerate subcontinuum of the pseudo-arc is homeomorphic to the pseudo-arc.